PatrickG0308/PP5-FairwayFinds/README.md

 #### Subscriptions
 My intention for this project was to implement subscriptions but due to time constraints it became unrealistic to implement them effectively.
 This will be one of the first options I intend to include upon developing this project further.

-#### User interaction features
-Features including allowing users to reply directly to each other through blog articles, possible even add threads that users can generate themselves to increase and develop a community.
-I would also like to add a notification system for users to be able to see replys, likes in a bell icon from their account.

 #### Frequently Bought Items
-In future iterations I would implement a Frequently added products section that would present itself on the initial cart page before checkout to help drive upsells.
+In future iterations I would implement a Frequently added products section that would present itself on the initial bag page before checkout to help drive upsells.

 #### Product Reviews
 At present the products have a fixed rating set by the site admin which is not a true reflection of customer satisfaction.
 In the next iteration customers would be able to leave reviews on products they have successfully purchased once they are logged in.
 I will then calculate the average and return a star rating based on the float figure.